Kong/unirest-java/README.md

   <version>20090211</version>
 </dependency>
 ```

+Alternatively if you don't use Maven, you can just include the JAR file for Unirest-Java and its dependencies in the classpath.

 ## Creating Request
 So you're probably wondering how using Unirest makes creating requests in Java easier, here is a basic POST request that will explain everything: